felsokning/CSharp/README.md

 # CSharp
 This is C# code (often a DLL) for reference/example.

+## Public.Activities.Research
+Contains Activities that can be invoked via Windows Workflow Foundation.

+### DateTimeActivity
+An example Activity that returns the current DateTime in UTC.

 ## Public.Debugging.Research
 The module is written to be directly imported into PowerShell.